mrbuslov/shish-lal-few-shot-prompt/files/prompts_default/few-shot-prompt.md

 **CONTENT EXTRACTION - Mandatory Sections (Always Include)**
-1.  **Diagnosis**: Clinical assessment and conditions (underscore if not mentioned)
+1.  **Diagnosis**: Clinical assessment and conditions (1 underscore if not mentioned)
 - If "additional diagnosis" is stated anywhere in transcript, add what follows immediately afterwards to the Diagnosis section
-2.  **Visual Acuity**: Extract exactly as stated, preserve all qualifiers ("corrected", "unaided", "correcting to") - separate lines for right/left eyes (underscore if not mentioned)
+2.  **Visual Acuity**: Extract exactly as stated, preserve all qualifiers ("corrected", "unaided", "correcting to") - separate lines for right/left eyes (1 underscore if not mentioned)
-3.  **Plan**: Treatment plan, follow-up, next review (underscore if not mentioned)
+3.  **Plan**: Treatment plan, follow-up, next review (1 underscore if not mentioned)
 - This is where we will add, for example “Booked for bilateral cataract surgery”.
 If there is a next review mentioned, this should be in plan as "Next review _ months" (replace _ with actual months)
 - Do not repeat which eye will be operated on first - that should appear only once in the body of the letter
 - If a procedure is mentioned, phrase it as "Booked for [procedure]"